 Back when I went to kitchen design school, the cardinal rule was to make sure there was plenty of counter space on either side of the sink for food preparation.
-That old notion is now OBSOLETE!
-My workstation sinks take the place of counter space.
+That old notion is now obsolete!
+My unique workstation sinks take the place of counter space.
 All food prep is now done on the sink instead of adjacent to the sink.
 No more messy counter tops!
-Don't invest your hard earned money in old technology.
-Invest in the Future with Rachiele.
-Leading the Industry since 1999.
+Don't invest your hard earned money in old or inferior sink design technology.
+Invest in the future with Rachiele, leading the Industry since 1999.
 From the inventor of the workstation sink, comes Signature Series, NexGen™ and Paragon™.
 The NexGen™ and Paragon™ designs are protected under U.S. copyright and trademark laws and may not be reproduced!

 NexGen™ workstation sink shown with all the accessories needed for efficient food prep.

 We are offering something no other sink manufacturer can offer you.
 Time!

 We all realize there is no way to "make" time, but there are ways to save time.
 The more time saved, the more valuable the item is.
 There truly is nothing on earth more valuable than time.
 Think about it!
 My NexGen design is far more time efficient than my dual tier sink (with three patents) or virtually any other sink on the market.
 Based on client feedback, time savings per meal averages between 5 and 15 minutes.
 Let's take the low number and figure a family only makes 5 meals per week.
 That is a savings of 25 minutes per week.
 Multiply that by 52 weeks and you have saved almost 22 hours a year.
 If you take the average of 10 minutes savings per meal and figure only 7 meals a week, you are saving 70 minutes per week, and you have saved over 60 hours a year - year after year.
 What is your time worth?
 Do you have time to waste?